Rosulip Plus, 10 mg+10 mg capsules 30 pcs

 peripheral neuropathy2

-sleep disturbances (including insomnia and nightmares)2
+sleep disorders (including insomnia and nightmares)2

 dizziness5; paresthesia5